There are an abundance of toys that can be used outside.

 Your child can play independently and pretend to plant flowers with the plastic soil discs and flowers that fit into the flower pots.
 Or you can show your child how to plant real flowers using soil.
 There is a small hole at the bottom of each pot so water can drain out.

-If you don’t have enough space for a wooden or plastic playhouse, a pop up tent and tunnel set like this one by Truedays Kid’s might be what you are looking for.
+If you don’t have enough space for a wooden or plastic playhouse, a pop up tent such as this one by Truedays Kid’s might be what you are looking for.

-Please note, the balls shown in the picture do not come with this product.
+Please note, the balls shown in some of the pictures do not come with this product.
 They need to be purchased separately.

 You might be wondering how specific speech and language skills can be enhanced with playhouses and that is great because I have the answer for you here.